teabolt/dcu_eng_comp_projects_dataset/README.md

 * Online results for `pdf to excel`

 May need to do manual data fixing in some cases.

+Alternatively just CTRL+A the stripped PDF for all the text, where possible.

 ### Parse the data from text files (TODO)